percona/dbaas-controller/README.md

 ## Submitting Bug Reports

-If you find a bug in Percona Monitoring and Management  or one of the related projects, you should submit a report to that project's [JIRA](https://jira.percona.com) issue tracker.
-Some of related project also have GitHub Issues enabled, so you also could submit there.
+If you find a bug in Percona Monitoring and Management  or one of the related projects, you can submit a report to that project's [JIRA](https://jira.percona.com) issue tracker.
+Some of the related projects also have GitHub Issues enabled, so you can also submit there.

 Your first step should be [to search](https://jira.percona.com/issues/?jql=project=PMM) the existing set of open tickets for a similar report.
 If you find that someone else has already reported your problem, then you can upvote that report to increase its visibility.